Last Updated on August 27, 2023 by Louise Carter

 You May Fall Out

-Hammocks are considerably narrower than single or double mattresses, so the likelihood of falling out is much higher if you’re prone to tossing and turning in your sleep.
+Hammocks are considerably narrower than single or double mattresses, so the likelihood of falling out is elevated if you’re prone to tossing and turning in your sleep.

-A hammock should be hung high enough to gain the benefits of sleeping in such a location but not so high that rolling over will leave you facing a fall from height.
+A hammock should be hung high enough to gain the benefits of sleeping there but not so high that rolling over will leave you facing a fall from height.

 Most industry experts recommend a height of around 18 inches from the ground.